kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 10-20/20 - Maghaven IV (9-7-25).md

 		- Recess
 			- Rem used Divine sense.
 Agnes wears something on her right arm that shines in his senses.
 			- Ria spoke to Agnes, said she wanted to meet her.
 Agnes let her approach, blade doll blocked the rest of us.
+				- Ria talked about the blade dolls, Agnes said there is a price attached to them.
+In some ways she likes the wealth, but used to be inferior, now she's superior, enjoying the role switch.
+Ria alluded to where the rebellion would be without her.
+Trying to access her character.
+Said she seems more significant than the others.
+					- Seems like we can play to her ego.
+She's ambitious.
+				- Ria asked what she thinks of the rebellion, she said she happened to be from Maghaven and made the most of it.